gitlabhq/gitlabhq/doc/user/project/maven_packages.md

 If you have a private GitLab installation, replace `gitlab.com` with your domain name.

-## Creating maven packages with GitLab CI/CD
+## Creating Maven packages with GitLab CI/CD

 Once you have your repository configured to use the GitLab Maven Packages repository, you can configure GitLab CI/CD to build new packages automatically.
 The example below